Chapter 3 of 9

 • "How much would you pay for this?"

 These invite hypothetical answers.
 People are terrible at predicting their own behavior.
+A Harvard Business School study found that consumers' predictions about future product usage are wrong roughly 58% of the time.

 Questions That Get Truth